danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 #### `makeExternalLoader(path, globals, nextLoader) <> ExternalLoader`

-This creates a module loader, for which the `moduleLoad` function produces useful results.
+This creates an external module loader, which knows how to load modules identified by "external" sources.

 `path` is the absolute filesystem path to a directory containing module definition subdirectories. `nextLoader` is the loader to use to find